McBrideMusings/REDResilience/README.md

-# ATL RED Housing Code Violation Tracking
+# Code Violation Tracking

+ATTENTION - This repository is a record of the state of this project as of April 2018, when the original authors passed the project along to future Georgia Tech students.
+This repo will no longer be updated.
+Please see https://github.com/PublicDesignWorkshop/CodeViolationTracking for the current state of the project

-ATL RED Housing Code Violation Tracking is a React/NodeJS/Express web application for submitting and processing housing code violations.
+Code Violation Tracking is a React/NodeJS/Express web application for submitting and processing housing code violations.

-This app allows users to download our [code violation form](www.google.com), which they can use to take note of a housing code violation.
+This app allows users to download our [code violation form](https://github.com/McBrideMusings/REDResilience/blob/master/client/public/static/BbB_Form.pdf), which they can use to take note of a housing code violation.
 Then, users can transcribe the form to a matching web form on our app, which when submitted will process and enter the new code violation data to Google Sheets.

 ## Getting Started